Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Introduction

 \section{Introduction}

 Vertex operator algebras are the basic building blocks of conformal field theory, play a major role in the construction of modular tensor categories, and have fundamental connections to number theory and the representation theory of Lie algebras, finite simple groups, and quantum groups \cite{FLM, Bo, FZ, FGST, CG, CMY, GN, kr}.
-In particular, in the seminal work of Zhu \cite{Z1}, \cite{Z}, the graded traces (also called graded characters) for $\mathbb{Z}_{\geq 0}$-gradable modules of vertex operator algebra $V$, where $V$ satisfies certain nice properties---$C_2$-cofiniteness and rationality---were shown to be modular invariant.
+In particular, in the seminal work of Zhu \cite{Z1, Z}, the space of graded traces (also called graded characters) for $\mathbb{Z}_{\geq 0}$-gradable modules of vertex operator algebra $V$, where $V$ satisfies certain nice properties--- including $C_2$-cofiniteness and rationality--- were shown to be modular invariant.
 In Zhu's setting, all modules under consideration are graded by eigenspaces of a certain operator $L_0$, these eigenspaces are finite-dimensional, and the rationality condition implies that all indecomposable modules are necessarily irreducible.

-Subsequently, Miyamoto \cite{Miyamoto2004}, showed that if one relaxes the rationality but retains the $C_2$-cofiniteness of the vertex operator algebra, then modular invariance still holds if one includes not just graded traces, but graded pseudo-traces for indecomposable reducible modules that are now graded by generalized eigenspaces of $L_0$ which are finite-dimensional (and thus called {\it generalized} modules) and that have a certain property called ``interlocked" with respect to a certain map.
-However, very few vertex operator algebras have been constructed that satisfy the conditions for Miyamoto's setting---irrational and $C_2$-cofinite---and thus very few graded pseudo-traces have been computed or studied.
+Subsequently, Miyamoto \cite{Miyamoto2004}, studied how if one relaxes the rationality but retains the $C_2$-cofiniteness of the vertex operator algebra, then modular invariance can still hold if one includes not just graded traces, but graded pseudo-traces for indecomposable reducible modules that are now graded by generalized eigenspaces of $L_0$ which are finite-dimensional (and thus called {\it generalized} modules) and that have a certain property called ``interlocked" with respect to a certain map; see also \cite{Huang-recent}.
+Despite the fact that vertex operator algebras pertaining to the Miyamoto setting---irrational and $C_2$-cofinite---have been widely studied \cite{A, am1, AM2, AM3, AM4, CF, FFHST, FGST1, FGST2, FGST, NT}, very few concrete examples have been constructed.
+Thus to date, very few graded pseudo-traces have been computed or studied \cite{Miyamoto-RIMS, AN}.
 In addition, Miyamoto's notion of graded pseudo-trace relies on the structure of a symmetric linear map with certain properties in relation to the higher level Zhu algebras of $V$, and these Zhu algebras are necessarily finite-dimensional in the $C_2$-cofinite setting.